 The distribution pattern of marine organisms depends much on the geographic latitude.
-This programme (OLI2_CRLA.PRF) correlates the latitude based on the occurrence of species.
+This programme correlates the latitude based on the occurrence of species.

-Input × Enter degree latitude (southern limit; format 30S) 24N OK The first step is the selection of the southern limit in full degree (no decimals are allowed here).
+Input Enter degree latitude (southern limit; format 30S) 24N OK The first step is the selection of the southern limit in full degree (no decimals are allowed here).
 The hemisphere (N or S) must be indicated.
-Input × Enter degree latitude (northern limit) 32N OK Cancel The second step is the selection of the northern limit.
+Input Enter degree latitude (northern limit) 32N OK The second step is the selection of the northern limit.
 As above, no decimals are allowed and a hemisphere (N or S) must be indicated.
-Input × The selected area covers 8 degrees.
+Input X The selected area covers 8 degrees.
 Enter the raster in minutes.
 20 OK Cancel The third step is the definition of the raster in minutes.
 If the value is too high, the results may be to imprecise, is the value too small, more data is needed for correla- tion.
 No decimals are allowed.
-Search : Caribbean Sea Central Indian Ocean Central Pacific Coral Sea Eastern Atlantic Eastern Indian Ocean Gulf of Aden Gulf of Aden Gulf of Mexico The next step is the selection of the marine area.
+Search : Caribbean Sea Central Indian Ocean Central Pacific Coral Sea Eastern Atlantic Eastern Indian Ocean Gulf of Aden Gulf of California Gulf of Mexico The next step is the selection of the marine area.
 If the pro- gramme was already executed once, the formerly selected area is proposed.
 If no area was for- merly selected or the area should be modified, it will be selected from a list.

-Filter of facies Do not apply any filter Coarse sediment (n <x 100)<="" <="" td=""> Fine sediment (0 <x <="" n)<="" td=""> OK</x></x> Sediment type limitation is a very helpful filter.
+Hdb2Win Application Oliva • Service Release 5 47 Filter of facies Do not apply any filter Coarse sediment (n < x < 100) Fine sediment (0 < x < n) OK Cancel Sediment type limitation is a very helpful filter.
 If the exam- ined organisms vary much de- pending on the sediment type, it is better to restrict the correlation analysis to a certain sediment type.
 The first option does not apply any filter, the second op- tion applies to rocky shores, and the third option to sandy-silty areas.
 Input Enter percent value (e.g. 150) 50 OK Cancel If you have chosen the second or third option, you need to define the limit.
 Generally, a value be- tween 40 and 60 is reasonable.
 If here you set a value of 50, then for the second option all species within a sediment preference between 50 and 100 will be listed, otherwise, for the third option, all species above zero and below 51 will be included.
 Setting a low value for a fine- grained sediment (e.g. 30) or a high value for coarse sediment (e.g. 70) will reduce the amount of data.
-Request × Supress localities without facies data?
-Yes No As above, the correlation data are written into a PaleoTax/Graph file that Localities without sediment data can be suppressed.
+Request Supress localities without facies data Yes No ata?
+Localities without sediment data can be suppressed.

-6.1.5 Sediment type profile based on species
+5.1.5 Sediment profile